 - Running Depth – 7-10 feet

-5. Rebel Lures Teeny Wee Frog – Best Bull Trout Lure
+5. Rebel Lures Teeny Wee Frog

-Rebel Lures make a few different designs of lures from the teeny crawfish to this teeny wee frog.
-There are three different models depending on the size and depth they retrieve.
-The colors are very close to realistic frog colors – we recommend finding out what your local frogs look like and trying to pick a color as close to them as possible.
+Rebel Lures make a few different designs of lures, from the teeny crawfish to this teeny wee frog.
+Three different models are available with different sizes and retrieve depths.
+The colors are very close to realistic frog colors.

 Cast and retrieve with an erratic action to try and mimic the behavior of a real frog trying to escape a hungry bull trout.